History of the STAR Center

 In March 1995, the DOE sold the Pinellas Plant to the Pinellas County Industry Council (PCIC).
 The sale of the facility included the real property and 50,000 pieces of personal property, which included: analytical laboratory, machine shop, office, and various manufacturing equipment.
 The name of the facility was changed to the Pinellas Science, Technology and Research (STAR) Center.
-The PCIC used the personal property as incentive to lure tenants to the STAR Center.
-Constellation Technology Corporation was the first major tenant to lease space followed closely by Pace Technology, Inc. The DOE remained on-site as a tenant through December 1997 to complete required industrial clean-up activities.
+The DOE remained on-site as a tenant through December 1997 to complete required industrial clean-up activities.
 When Raytheon Company became the STAR Center’s anchor tenant in August 1998, a successful transition was in sight.
-Raytheon Company currently leases 41% of the Center’s leasable space and employs approximately 800 people.
+Raytheon Company currently leases 79% of the facility’s leasable space and employs approximately 1,100 people.

 In July 1999, the PCIC was abolished and Pinellas County Government created the Pinellas County Industrial Development Authority (IDA) and the Economic Development Department to assume economic development responsibilities.
 The STAR Center currently operates under the IDA, but administratively reports to Pinellas County Board of County Commissioners.